-Substituting the above result for $G(\phi)$ into the electric field equation in Eq.(\ref{8}) we get
+Substituting the above result for $G(\eta)$ into the electric field equation in Eq.(\ref{8}) we get

-The same tachyon potential and procedure adopted here was used in the first paper in this series --- see reference \cite{Issifu:2017ddb} --- to confine light quarks at a finite temperature.
-Consequently, the tachyons are expected to generate mass at $V''(\phi)|_{\phi_0}$ leading to a particle-like state resulting in tachyon condensation.
-It follows that, the vacuum stability is independent of the bare quark mass appearing in the Lagrangian density.
+The same tachyon potential and the procedure adopted here was used in \cite{Issifu:2017ddb} to confine light quarks at a finite temperature.
+Consequently, the tachyons are expected to generate mass at $V''(\phi)|_{\phi_0}$ leading to a particle-like state resulting in tachyon condensation \cite{30}.
+It follows that, the vacuum stability is independent of the constituent quark mass appearing in the Lagrangian density.
 These properties observed from this type of potential makes it more efficient for computing confinement potentials and glueball masses for heavy or light (anti-)quark systems.
-Following the afore analysis, we can associate $f_\alpha=1/\alpha$ to the {\it decay constant} of the tachyons, the higher its value the faster the tachyons decay and by extension, the more unstable the QCD-like vacuum created in this process and the vice versa.
+From the afore analysis, we can associate $f_\alpha=1/\alpha$ to the {\it decay constant} of the tachyons, the higher its value the faster the tachyons decay and by extension, the more unstable the QCD-like vacuum created in this process and the vice versa.